Siddhant128-bit/EfficientNet_Understanding_and_Transfer_Learning/readme.md

 <div>
     <p> We have initially loaded the model from kersa using the code work as: </p>

-    ```
+    `
     from keras.applications.efficientnet import EfficientNetB0

     model=EfficientNetB0()
-    ```
+    `
-    Also for convinence and training we have freezed 75% of total layers and 25% of the layers have been pretrained ones.
+    <p> Also for convinence and training we have freezed 75% of total layers and 25% of the layers have been pretrained ones.
-    Model Architecture was built as shown below:
+        Model Architecture was built as shown below:</p>

     ```